 This is not a good visa option for two reasons:

 1. It is not a permanent visa.
-You can only stay in Panama for 9 months, then renew one time for another 9 months.
+You can stay in Panama for 9 months, then renew once for another 9 months.

 2. If you are from North America, just as a tourist, you can stay in Panama for 180 days without jumping through all the hoops to get a digital nomad visa.